flybywiresim/docs/docs/pilots-corner/a380x/a380x-beginner-guide/02_cockpit-preparation.md

     Wipers
     <p style="color:yellow; font-size:18px;">TODO: insert image of wipers or link to interactive flight deck</p>

-After these Pre-checks, we can start the aircraft starting with the Overhead Panel.
+After these Pre-checks, we can start the aircraft starting with the initial power up.

 ---